-If you want to distribute and process traffic based on request attributes, such as domain names and paths, or the information contained in requests, such as HTTP headers and cookies, you can create custom forwarding rules for a listener.
+If you want to distribute and process traffic based on request attributes, such as domain names and paths, or information in requests, such as HTTP headers and cookies, you can create custom forwarding rules for a listener.
 The listener forwards requests based on the forwarding rules.
 This topic describes how forwarding rules work and how to create and manage forwarding rules.

 How forwarding rules work